typelevel/typelevel.github.com/posts/2018-10-06-intro-to-mtl.md

 ## A comprehensive introduction to MTL

 MTL is a library for composing monad transformers and making it easier to work with nested monad transformer stacks.
-It originates from the land of Haskell, but have made it into Scala a long time ago.
+It originates from the land of Haskell, but has made it into Scala a long time ago.
 For the longest time however, it was barely usable, because of a bunch of different Scala quirks coming together.
 With all this, I feel many have the impression that mtl is something scary, abstract or too complicated.
 In this blog post, I'll try my best to disprove this notion and demonstrate the simplicity and elegance of Cats-mtl.
-After reading this, I hope you'll agree that one should prefer `mtl`  whenever you need to compose more than one monad transformer nested inside of each other.
+After reading this, I hope you'll agree that one should prefer `mtl`  whenever one needs to compose more than one monad transformer nested inside of each other.

 ## What is mtl?

-Mtl is an acronym and stands for Monad Transformer Library.
-It's main purpose it make it easier to work with nested monad transformers.
+Mtl is an acronym and stands for *Monad Transformer Library*.
+Its main purpose it make it easier to work with nested monad transformers.
 It achieves this by encoding the effects of most common monad transformers as type classes.
 To understand what this means we'll first have to look at some of the common monad transformers.

-I'll go over some of the lesser known transformers `StateT` and `ReaderT` next, so feel free to skip this next section if you already know about `StateT` and `ReaderT`.
+I'll go over some of the lesser known transformers `StateT` and `ReaderT` next, so feel free to skip the next section if you already know about `StateT` and `ReaderT`.

 ### ReaderT

-`ReaderT` allows us *read* from an environment and create other values that depending on the environment.
+`ReaderT` allows us to *read* from an environment and create other values that depend on the environment.
 This can be especially useful for e.g. reading from some external configuration.
 Some like to describe this as the functional programming equivalent of dependency injection.